Aperiodic defects in periodic solids: HF energy of an embedded fragment

-For the HF energy, the equivalence between the standard embedded-fragment model\cite{masur2016,christlmaier21} and the model of an aperiodic fragment no longer holds, even if the aperiodic fragment is frozen.
-In the former model, the fragment HF {\it was chosen} to coincide with the periodic HF energy per cell.
-In the model developed in the current work, the actual HF energy of the physical fragment subjected to embedding is considered.
+The starting point is a model of a crystal's fragment, defined in terms of local orbitals, electrons, and nuclei, embedded in the mean field of the rest of the crystal.
+At first, we consider the case when the geometry of the fragment remains the same as in the periodic structure.
+This model is referred to in the main text as the frozen fragment.
+In our approach we define the HF energy of such a fragment as its mean-field energy as the physical object subjected to embedding.
 That is, the HF energy of the isolated fragment plus the energy of the interaction between the fragment and the environment: \begin{widetext}

-\end{widetext} The first four terms in eq. (\ref{eq:frozenfrag_E}) form the HF energy of an isolated fragment; the 5th and 6th terms give the energy of the Coulomb attraction between the electrons or nuclei of the environment and nuclei or electrons of the fragment, respectively; the 7th term is the Coulomb and exchange contributions due to the interaction between the electrons of the environment and the fragment; and finally the 8th term is the Coulomb repulsion between the nuclei of the environment and the fragment.
+\end{widetext} A primed summation sign denotes exclusion of the terms with two identical summation indices.
+The first four terms in eq. (\ref{eq:frozenfrag_E}) form the HF energy of an isolated fragment; the 5th and 6th terms give the energy of the Coulomb attraction between the electrons or nuclei of the environment and nuclei or electrons of the fragment, respectively; the 7th term is the Coulomb and exchange contributions due to the interaction between the electrons of the environment and the fragment; and finally the 8th term is the Coulomb repulsion between the nuclei of the environment and the fragment.

 By noting that the terms 2, 4 (taken twice), 5 and 8 together can be rewritten via the electrostatic potential of the periodic system $V\left({\bf r}\right)$ at the locations of the fragment nuclei: